-Living on the Gulf Coast for more than 30 years (New Orleans, Houma & Mobile) and Northwest Florida for the last sixteen, I have built a lifetime of food knowledge, skills, and relationships with people in the industry.
+Living on the Gulf Coast for more than 30 years (New Orleans, Houma & Mobile) and Northwest Florida for the last seventeen, I have built a lifetime of food knowledge, skills, and relationships with people in the industry.
 I am always eager to learn and absorb new ideas, and share ways to incorporate and promote local fisherman, chefs, farmers, and restaurants into the “new” movement of the moment-savoring the relationships and legacy of our Southern culture.

 Owner of 30AEATS.com

 Contributor to Beaches, Resorts and Parks Magazine

 Contributor monthly to The Seaside Times